Insensitivity of the Coulomb breakup of halo nuclei to spectroscopic factors: Conclusion

 \section{Conclusion}

 Breakup reactions are used to probe the structure of halo nuclei \cite{PAL03,FUK04}.
-Often a SF for the core-halo structure is inferred from measurements.
-Previous theoretical studies have shown that these reactions are peripheral in the sense that they probe only the tail of the projectile wave function, viz. the ANC and not the SF \cite{CAP06,CAP07,CAP18}.
-Since these studies were made with single-particle descriptions of the projectile, their conclusion has been criticised \cite{Byron07}.
+Often a SF for the dominant core-halo configuration is inferred from measurements.
+Previous theoretical studies have shown that these reactions are mostly peripheral in the sense that they probe mainly the tail of the projectile wave function, viz.\ the ANC and not the norm of the ground-state overlap wave function \cite{CAP06,CAP07,CAP18}.
+Because these studies were performed with single-particle descriptions of the projectile, their conclusions need to be confirmed using a more realistic coupled-channel description.

 In this Letter, we have presented a new calculation of the Coulomb breakup of $^{11}$Be using an effective particle-rotor description of the one-neutron halo nucleus \cite{KC25b}.
-We have investigated the influence of deformation on the wave functions of the $\frac{1}{2}^+$ ground state of $^{11}$Be and computed the Coulomb breakup of $^{11}$Be on $^{208}$Pb at 69~MeV/nucleon at first order in perturbation theory.
-The corresponding cross section is in good agreement with existing data \cite{FUK04} and shows no dependence on the SF of the ground state wave function in the main $1s_{1/2}\otimes0^+$ channel.
-This answers the criticisms to the previous studies and confirms that SFs cannot be inferred from breakup experiments.
+We have investigated the influence of the coupling strength on the wave functions of the $\frac{1}{2}^+$ ground state of $^{11}$Be and computed the Coulomb breakup of $^{11}$Be on $^{208}$Pb at 69~MeV/nucleon at first order in perturbation theory.
+The corresponding cross sections are in good agreement with existing data \cite{FUK04} once ${\cal C}_{1/2^+}$ and the phaseshift in the $c$-n continuum have been fitted to the \emph{ab initio} predictions of Ref.~\cite{CAL16}.
+More importantly, it shows no dependence on ${\cal S}_{1s_{1/2}\otimes0^+}$.

+We therefore confirm the conclusions drawn in Refs.~\cite{CAP06,CAP07,CAP18}: Coulomb breakup is insensitive to the SF of the dominant core-halo configuration.
 In a near future, we plan to include the effective particle-rotor description of Ref.~\cite{KC25b} within a Coulomb-corrected eikonal reaction model \cite{CAPCCE08} to account for both higher-order effects and projectile-target nuclear interactions, which are missing in the present study.